Strategies for Students with Attention Difficulties

-- When reading, show students how to identify and highlight (or flag) a key sentence, before asking them to summarize the entire book.
+- When reading, show students how to identify and highlight or flag (with Post-it Arrow Flags) a key sentence, before asking them to summarize the entire book.

 - In math, show students how to identify and mark the important facts and operations (e.g., “Mary has two apples, and John has three”).

 Eliminate all or most timed testsbecause students can become preoccupied with elapsed time instead of demonstrating their knowledge.